-Create as many roles as are appropriate for your organization.
-For example, you might create a role for each department, with the department manager as administrator and the department members as managed clients.
-In a geographically distributed organization, you might create a role for each location and assign all the users at the location as managed clients of that role.
+Define as many roles as are appropriate for your organization.
+For example, you might:

+- Create a role for each department, with the department manager as administrator and the department members as managed clients. - In a geographically distributed organization, create a role for each location and assign all the users at the location as managed clients of that role.
 Then, assign one or more individuals at the location as administrators.